supergreenlab/SuperGreenCloud/README.md

 - Minimal log [post-processor](https://github.com/supergreenlab/SuperGreenLog) to redirect to:
   - [Redis](https://redis.io/): stores all last values of each keys sent through the logs
   - [Promethes](https://prometheus.io/): stores all numeric values as timeseries for monitoring and alerts
-  - [Elasticsearch](https://www.elastic.co/): indexation and data analysis engine, indexes all logs for further analysis, haven't used it yet.
+  - [Elasticsearch](https://www.elastic.co/) (COMMENTED OUT): indexation and data analysis engine, indexes all logs for further analysis, haven't used it yet.
-- [Prometheus' alertManager](): Allows to describe alert conditions from prometheus timeseries.
+- [Prometheus' alertManager](https://prometheus.io/docs/alerting/alertmanager/): Allows to describe alert conditions from prometheus timeseries.
 Then produces alerts on various bias, slack, sms, pigeon, whatnot..
 - cAdvisor/node-exporter: The server running the cloud's own monitoring.
-- [Grafana](): Produce nice graphs and dashboard from Prometheus timeseries.
+- [Grafana](https://grafana.com/): Produce nice graphs and dashboard from Prometheus timeseries.
-- [Kibana](): Produce nice graphs and dashboard from Elasticsearch timeseries.
+- [Kibana](https://www.elastic.co/products/kibana) (COMMENTED OUT): Produce nice graphs and dashboard from Elasticsearch timeseries.
 - Update http server for Over-The-Air (OTA) updates for the SuperGreenOS.

 ## TODO